6 Reasons Your Dog Follows You Everywhere

 They’re Trying To Tell You Something

-If your dog suddenly starts following you everywhere, try following him back and see if he is trying to lead you somewhere, like outside to go to the bathroom or to an empty water bowl.
+If your dog suddenly follows you everywhere, try following him back and see if he is trying to lead you somewhere, like outside to go to the bathroom or to an empty water bowl.
 He just might be trying to get you to notice something.

 Your dog may also begin following you around to tell you he doesn’t feel well or is sick.